Private Historical Tours

 Little Bighorn Battlefield

-One of the most famous battlefields in American, the Little Bighorn is where George Armstrong Custer and 260 of his men lost their lives to Crazy Horse & Sitting Bull's Lakota.
-We'll take you to the spot where the battle began, which is off the National Park grounds, then head to the battlefield itself, where you'll stand at the spot where Custer lost his life.
+One of the most famous battlefields in America, the Little Bighorn is where George Armstrong Custer and 260 of his men lost their lives to Crazy Horse & Sitting Bull's Lakota.
+We'll take you to the area where the battle began (which is off the National Park grounds), then head to Last Stand Hill, where you'll stand at the spot where Custer lost his life.

 Virginia City, Montana

 We'll visit the historic town that once served as Montana's capital.
-You'll see where gold was first discovered in nearby Alder Gulch in 1862 and stroll the downtown boardwalk by historic hotels, shops, livery stables.
-We'll also visit nearby Nevada City, where you can walk inside historic buildings from the 1800s.
+You'll see where gold was first discovered in nearby Alder Gulch in 1862 and stroll the downtown boardwalk lined with hotels, shops, and banks, many of which are still in use today.
+We'll inspect beams that men were hanged from, and we'll also visit nearby Nevada City, home to original buildings from all over the state of Montana.
+A visit to Virginia City, Montana, is like going back in time almost 150 years.

 Yellowstone National Park

 Experience America's first National Park up close and personal.
-Be prepared to see all kinds of animals like bison, elk, and sometimes even grizzly bears.
-We'll make a stop at the iconic Old Faithful geyser, and you'll have dozens of photo opportunities as we drive through the park from the West Entrance to the North Entrance, where we'll exit through Truman's Arch.
+Be prepared to see all kinds of animals, like bison, elk, and sometimes even grizzly bears.
+We'll stop at the iconic Old Faithful geyser and Grand Prismatic Spring, Yellowstone's largest hot spring.
+You'll enjoy dozens of photo opportunities as we drive through the park from the West Entrance to the North Entrance, where we'll exit through the famous Truman Arch.

 Another of Montana's historic ghost towns, you'll enjoy a day of soaking up Montana history.
-You'll see and walk-through more than 60 buildings that were built in the 1800s soon after gold was discovered on Grasshopper Creek.
-We'll also take a walk through the Bannack cemetery and try our luck at panning for some gold.
+You'll explore more than 60 buildings built in the 1800s soon after gold was discovered on nearby Grasshopper Creek in 1862.
+We'll also walk through the Bannack cemetery and, as a bonus stop on the way, we'll visit Clark's Lookout, where William Clark (Lewis & Clark) stood in 1805 when the Corp of Discovery made their way through the Beaverhead Valley.

 The Lands of Crazy Horse